 What is a meniscal tear?

 The medial meniscus and lateral meniscus are the shock absorbers in each knee that act as a cushion between the thighbone and shin bone.
 They are small, rubbery discs that provide cushioning and stability for your knee.
 A torn meniscus is one of the most common knee injuries, particularly among athletes.
 When the meniscus is injured, it can result in knee instability as well as severe knee pain.
-Physical therapy is often recommended as part of a full recovery following a meniscus injury.
+Rehab is often recommended as part of a full recovery following a meniscus injury.
 At EPTG, our team of providers has extensive experience in treating athletes and patients of all ages who need treatment for a torn meniscus.

 What causes a torn meniscus?

 A meniscal tear is usually caused when you forcefully twist or rotate your knee, such as aggressive turning or sudden stopping – motions that are quite common during sports.
 The following movements may result in meniscus tears:

 What are the symptoms of a meniscal tear?

 Symptoms of a meniscus tear will vary from patient to patient and may include any of the following:

 - Knee pain, usually on the side or center of your knee

 - Sharper pain when bending down or twisting your knee